voxpupuli/puppet-bareos/REFERENCE.md

 Data type: `Any`

+Username

+Bareos Datatype: string
+Bareos Default: Not set
+Required: false

 Default value: `undef`

 ### <a name="bareos--monitor--client"></a>`bareos::monitor::client`

-== Define: bareos::monitor::client
 The Client resource defines the attributes of the Clients that are monitored by this Monitor.

-== Parameters
-[*ensure*]
-  present or absent the config file.

-[*address*]
-  Address

-  Bareos Datatype: string
-  Bareos Default: Not set
-  Required: true

-[*description*]
-  Description

-  Bareos Datatype: string
-  Bareos Default: Not set
-  Required: false

-[*enable_ssl*]
-  Enable Ssl

-  Bareos Datatype: boolean
-  Bareos Default: false
-  Required: false

-[*fd_port*]
-  Fd Port

-  Bareos Datatype: pint32
-  Bareos Default: 9102
-  Required: false

-[*password*]
-  Password

-  Bareos Datatype: md5password
-  Bareos Default: Not set
-  Required: true

 #### Parameters